Thomas Doll: Borussia Dortmund

 On 19 May 2008, Doll resigned as the coach of Borussia Dortmund after the team finished a disappointing 13th in the Bundesliga.

 Gençlerbirliği

-He agreed to manage Gençlerbirliği S.K. and signed a two-year contract.
+Doll agreed to manage Gençlerbirliği S.K. and signed a two-year contract.

 Al-Hilal

-On 20 July 2011, he was appointed as head coach of Saudi Arabian champion team, Al-Hilal but was sacked on 22 January 2012.
+On 20 July 2011, Doll was appointed as head coach of Saudi Arabian champion team, Al-Hilal but was sacked on 22 January 2012.